asinsinwal/DevOps-Milestone-3/README.md

 * **Rolling Update**.
 Implement a rolling update deployment strategy for iTrust, where 5 instances of iTrust have been deployed, and each instance of iTrust must be reployed while 4 instances remain operational.

-* NOTE: We have explained everything in detail, in the screencast.
+* NOTE: We have explained everything in detail, in the screencasts.